isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/configure-microservices.md

 >[!NOTE]
 >
-> For now cloud publishing microservice only supports PDF publishing using Native Publishing or DITA-OT.
-We will be adding more output types support to the service in future releases
+> Current version of the Guides Publishing microservice only supports PDF publishing using Native Publishing or DITA-OT.
+We will be adding support for more output types to the service in future releases.

 The new publishing microservice enables users to run large publishing workloads concurrently on AEM Guides as a Cloud Service and leverage the industry leading Adobe I/O Runtime serverless platform.